cube-drone/build-a-the-web-presentation/README.md

 What would be ideal, is, instead of jumping around from waiting process to waiting process, if we could find a way to get a single process to just be busy all the time.
 That means any time it has to wait on anything, it just remembers that it's waiting for that thing, and goes to do something else for a while.

+This is asynchronous programming - a style of programming where you have to intentionally indicate within the code "oop, this bit might take a while, don't come back to this until the thing is done".

 Programming like this is hard.
 You have to relearn a lot of your habits to switch from thinking synchronously to thinking asynchronously - writing your software around the idea that it has to consciously give up control any time it's waiting on something to execute.

 This also isn't really concurrency - it all still happens on a single thread of execution - but - this technique allows you to write a single process that stays white hot.
 Each individual process is able to deal with hundreds of simultaneous requests, because whenever it's waiting on something for request A, it can be working on something for request B, or C, or D, or E. If you have more than one CPU - if you want TRUE concurrency - you still have to scale out using the process model - one process per CPU - but only one process per CPU, because the process itself is handling the mechanics of keeping itself busy.